sirbrowser/astroworld/cours_udemy/pratical_heath/information_gathering.md

 Tool : **httpprobe** (https://github.com/tomnomnom/httprobe) is a tool that allows to make sur that a subdomains is up (port 80 or 443).
 You pass the list of subdomains in arguments.
 Glone the github, and build the file main --> `go build main`, `mv main httprobe` and you can play with this tools (check the github for more details).

+## Wappalyzer

+`Wappalyzer` is a mozilla extension which gives some informations about the website technologies.

+## Google Fu

+Google Fu is a research method.
+Use operators when you looking for something in google.com.
+Search `Google search operators` and you will find all of these.
+For example you can type `site:tesla.com` to have all the subdomains of tesla.com.
+For example you can type `site:tesla.com -www` to have all the subdomains of tesla.com except `www.tesla.com`.